-Summary Fitness app subscriptions in 2026 range from free (Nike Training Club) to $49.99/month (Peloton All-Access).
-Most apps cost between $10-$20/month, with annual plans saving 30-50%.
-Free trials range from 7 to 30 days.
-The best value depends on what you need: Nike Training Club is unbeatable on price, Apple Fitness+ offers the best studio-quality content per dollar, Peloton has the deepest library at a premium, and FitCraft combines AI-personalized programming with gamification at a competitive annual price.
+Summary Fitness app pricing models in 2026 range from completely free (Nike Training Club) to premium monthly subscriptions (Peloton All-Access).
+Most apps use subscription models with significant annual discounts (typically 30–50% off monthly rates).
+Some offer free tiers or limited free access.
+The best value depends on what you need: Nike Training Club is unbeatable on price, Apple Fitness+ offers studio-quality content at a competitive rate, Peloton has the deepest library at a premium, and FitCraft combines AI-personalized programming with gamification.
 Annual billing almost always saves money if you stick with an app past 3 months.

 Choosing a fitness app in 2026 isn't just about features — it's about what you're actually paying for, and whether you'll still be paying for it six months from now.
 The average fitness app user churns within 90 days.
 That means the "cheap" monthly plan you forgot to cancel cost you more than the annual plan you'd have committed to.